Accelerated Nonnegative Tensor Completion via Integer Programming: Introduction

 \section{Introduction}

 A tensor is a multi-dimensional array or a generalized matrix. $\psi$ is called an order-$p$ tensor if $\psi \in \RealField^{r_1 \times \cdots \times r_p}$ where $r_i$ is the length of $\psi$ in its $i$-th dimension.
 For example, an RGB image with a size of $30$ by $30$ pixels is an order-$3$ tensor in $\RealField^{30 \times 30 \times 3}$.
 Since tensors and matrices are closely related, many matrix problems can be naturally generalized to tensors, such as computing a matrix norm and decomposing a matrix.
-However, these problems are computationally hard or even NP-hard \citep{hillar2013most}.
+However, the tensor generalization of such problems can be substantially more challenging in terms of computation \citep{hillar2013most}.

-Like matrix completion, tensor completion uses the observed entries of a partially observed tensor $\psi$ to interpolate the remaining missing entries with a restriction on the rank of the interpolated tensor.
-The purpose of the rank restriction is to restrict the degree of freedom of the missing entries \citep{10.1145/3278607}.
+Like matrix completion, tensor completion uses the observed entries of a partially observed tensor $\psi$ to interpolate the missing entries with a restriction on the rank of the interpolated tensor.
+The purpose of the rank restriction is to restrict the degree of freedom of the missing entries \citep{10.1145/3278607}, e.g. avoiding overfitting.
 Without this rank restriction, the tensor completion problem is ill-posed because there are too many degrees of freedom to be constrained by the available data.
-Tensor completion has important applications in social sciences \citep{tan2013new}, healthcare \citep{gandy2011tensor}, computer vision \citep{6138863}, and many other domains.
+Tensor completion is a versatile model with many important applications in social sciences \citep{tan2013new}, healthcare \citep{gandy2011tensor}, computer vision \citep{6138863}, and many other domains.